Appellate Rules and Trial Error

 Defendants must comply with many other rules and procedures in addition to those governing the timeframe for commencing their appeal.
 Briefs and accompanying documents must be submitted in the format required by that jurisdiction’s appellate court rules or the clerk will reject the papers.
 Every court has different formatting requirements for appellate papers.
 These formatting requirements can be extremely technical, and frequently address issues such as the length of a brief, the manner in which supporting authorities are cited, size of margins and typeface, and even the color of brief covers.
 There are also numerous rules governing the manner in which papers are filed with the appellate court and served on interested parties.
 Additionally, some courts allow papers to be filed in hard copy, whereas others require papers to be filed electronically.
 The same court may require both electronic and hard copy filing and service of all papers.

-Such details sound like meaningless hairsplitting to most people, but experienced appellate lawyers understand why full compliance with all such rules is absolutely crucial.
+Such details sound like meaningless hairsplitting to most people, but an experienced New Jersey appellate attorney understands why full compliance with all such rules is absolutely crucial.
 As such, it is important to consult, review and understand all of these rules before preparing, filing and serving any papers.Identifying Error

 - Failure to admit or exclude physical evidence;

 - Failure to allow or bar testimony from a particular witness;

 - The granting or denial of a pre-trial motion;